-The solar generating units of the proposed project were to be constructed simultaneously, which was expected to take about 29 months to complete.
+The solar generating units of the proposed project were to be constructed simultaneously, which was expected to take roughly 29 months to complete.

 It was expected to create more than 2,300 construction jobs and about 100 operation and maintenance positions.
 Construction jobs were supposed to mostly go to workers in the local area.

-The HHSEGS project was suppposed to spread across 3,280 acres of land in the Mojave Desert between the Death Valley and the Nevada border.
+The HHSEGS project was supposed to spread across 3,280 acres of land in the Mojave Desert, between Death Valley and the Nevada border.

 The land is privately owned by the Mary Wiley Trust.
-Whereas, the transmission line and the natural gas pipeline of the project was expected to be installed on public land in Nevada, which is managed by the US Bureau of Land Management.
+In contrast, the transmission line and natural gas pipeline for the project were expected to be installed on public land in Nevada, which is managed by the US Bureau of Land Management.